 Technically speaking, a “codec” is a hardware or software tool that’s used to compress or decompress video.
 H.264, for example, is a standardized codec.
-Every modern device, web browser, video player, and TV knows how to decode H.264 video.
+Every modern device, web browser, video player, and TV knows how to decode the H.264 video.

 The same holds true with audio.
 The most popular modern audio codec is AAC, which compresses audio.

 If in doubt, use H.264 and AAC for all your video streaming needs.
 It’s easy to confuse yourself here.
-For example, AAC audio can be bundled with H.264 video in a “container format” for transmission.
+For example, AAC audio can be bundled with an H.264 video in a “container format” for transmission.
 To become a master of live streaming, it’s worth reading our short introduction to H.264, codecs, and container files.

 6. All-device video player

 Another key element in HTML5 streaming is the video player itself.
 Internet video is played via video players, just like on your desktop.
 It’s just that these players are built-in to the websites you visit.
 Back in the day, you had to use Flash for online video.
 It was slow and vulnerable to hacking, though.

 Now, HTML5 streaming is a much better alternative.
 Online video platforms like Dacast include an HTML5 video player compatible with all mobile phones, tablets, and computers, as well as devices like Smart TVs.
 To learn more about HTML5 streaming video players and the advantages they provide, click here.

 The final key element for HTML5 streaming is an online video platform.
 Also known as an OVP, these companies serve as a delivery mechanism for your video streams.
 An OVP provides access to a network of servers to deliver your content across the world while minimizing lagging and buffering.